mughees-asif/postgraduate-artificial-intelligence/Semester A/Artificial Intelligence in Games/projects/project1/README.md

 This research focuses on _Pommerman_, which is a baseline multi-agent game with partial and full-observability options.
 The goal of the game is to be the last agent/team standing whilst progressing through the game equipped with player-health damaging bombs.
 The main aim of the study was to improve upon the classical Statistical Forward Planning algorithm: Monte Carlo Tree Search (MCTS).
 MCTS is a highly selective best-first search method used for determining optimal outcomes in a given domain by obtaining random samples from the decision space and constructing a search tree based on the results.
 The new agent, `MCTSBias`, was modified with progressive bias and the decaying reward strategy.
 The results highlight the decisive improvement in the overall performance of the new agent as compared to the vanilla `MCTS` which was outperformed during experimentation.
 In addition, other players with different technical architectures were also explored to validate `MCTSBias` performance.

+Placed in the top 16 out of 45 total teams.

 ### Setup

 * Open the project using a suitable IDE, such as [IntelliJ](https://www.jetbrains.com/idea/).